superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Metabase Context Guidelines System

-Talk to Metabase includes a simple context guidelines system that provides Claude with instance-specific information and best practices.
+Talk to Metabase includes a context guidelines system that automatically retrieves organization-specific guidelines from your Metabase instance.

 ### Overview

 The context system operates in two modes:

 #### Default Mode (`METABASE_CONTEXT_AUTO_INJECT=true`)
-- Loads the `GET_METABASE_GUIDELINES` tool with built-in instance guidelines
+- Loads the `GET_METABASE_GUIDELINES` tool
-- Tool description recommends calling it first for best results
+- Automatically retrieves custom guidelines from Metabase if available
+- Falls back to default guidelines with setup instructions if not found
 - No enforcement - all tools work normally
 - Provides comprehensive information about the Metabase instance